-Most business people would agree that the digital, social, mobile age has caused massive impacts to the marketing function.
+Most business people would agree that the digital, social, mobile age has caused massive impact to us in marketing.

 If our goal is leads or sales, we definitely know that consumers are tuning out our best efforts at reaching them, especially when we are trying to sell something.